 The ultimate luxury investment, a mink fur coat is a prized possession and a powerful seal of glamour.
 Contrary to what most people believe, mink coats and jackets are designed for both men and women.
 Its luxury is truly unmatched.

-Minks have been popular in fashion since the beginning of couture.
-Fur minks have enjoyed great popularity amongst royals, nobility and the ruling elite of the world.
-It exudes a classic old’ Hollywood style glamour that is infectiously voguish.
+Mink fur has been popular in fashion since the beginning of couture.
+It has enjoyed great popularity amongst royals, nobility, and the ruling elite of the world.
+It exudes a classic old Hollywood-style glamour that is infectiously voguish.
 All women dream of owning and flaunting a mink fur coat as it is one of the highest-selling types of fur coat in the world.

 A classic piece to give your wardrobe a bold dose of vintage charm, the fur-lined shearling is one of the hottest-selling types of fur coat styles.
 With the rise of vegan and sustainable fashion, shopaholics are increasingly turning towards subtle statements to flaunt faux fur.

-The fur-lined shearling first emerged on the fashion radar during the 1940s.
+The fur shearling coats and jackets first emerged on the fashion radar during the 1940s.
 On the streets of New York City and London, the fur-lined shearling was considered a bold, masculine choice.
 During the 1950s, Marlon Brando and James Dean fueled the popularity of the shearling trim, and this dashing Hollywood trend spread across the world like an infectious fashion bug.

 Inspired by the swanky signature style of American and Royal Air Force pilots, the aviator jacket has ruled the fashion radar for decades.
 Even today, it reigns over the fashion range with its vintage charm and edgy appeal.
 Lucky for you, The Jacket Maker specializes in shearling-lined sheepskin aviator jackets with bold fur accents.